Solon, OH

 Establishing Good Oral Hygiene Habits at Home: A Complete Guide for Parents

-Feb 14, 2025
+Feb 13, 2025

 Why Oral Hygiene is Important for Children

-• Stronger teeth and gums
+• Stronger, more resilient teeth and gums

-• Reduced risk of early tooth decay
+• Reduced risk of early childhood tooth decay

-• Proper speech development
+• Proper jaw and speech development

-• Prevention of bad breath
+• Prevention of bad breath and oral infections

 Effective Brushing Techniques for Kids